th-duongle/ge-aerospace/README.md

 The implemented model uses **closing prices as its sole input feature and prediction target**.

-### Data preparation

-The preprocessing pipeline consists of:

-1. Converting the Date column into a datetime index.
-2. Normalizing closing prices using Scikit-learn's MinMaxScaler.
-3. Transforming the normalized data into overlapping sequences of 25 observations.
-4. Splitting the sequences chronologically into 80% training data and 20% evaluation data.
-5. Converting model predictions back into their original dollar-denominated scale for interpretation.

-Each input sequence contains 25 consecutive closing-price observations, and its corresponding target is the closing price immediately following that sequence.

-Separate instances of the same neural network architecture were trained for each company.

 ## Model Architecture

 A stacked Simple Recurrent Neural Network was implemented using TensorFlow and Keras.